yuno-payments/yuno-docs/docs/USING YUNO/dashboard-services/connections.md

 > 📘 Editing connections
 >
-> One connection is created for each selected account.
-When editing a connection, changes will not be applied in bulk—each connection must be edited individually.
+> When you create connections, one connection is set up for each account you select.
+Please note that if you need to make changes later, you must edit each connection individually—bulk editing is not supported.

 5. With your connections set, you can proceed to the [Routing](../docs/routing) section to configure payment processing routes using the provider and payment methods you have available within Yuno.